matteo14c/HaploCoV/docs/source/metadata.rst

 * column 8: country;
 * column 9: region.

-Geographic data are inferred directly from your metadata table, by processing the Location column (see above).
-Geographic metadata in the Location column of your metadata file must be indicated in the following format:
+Geographic data are inferred directly from your metadata table, by processing the Location column (GISAID formatted data) or the corresponding columns if your data were retrieved from Nextstrain.
+If your data are in GISAID format, geographic metadata in the Location column be indicated in the following way:

 * Continent/Country/Region.

+For Nextrain formatted data, the following columns are used:

+* region -> Continent;
+* country -> Country;
+* division -> Region;

 If geographic data are reported in a different format, HaploCoV will not be able to process the information and will append NA values in columns 6 to 9.
 Importantly we must stress that HaploCoV does not perform any correction on the spelling/consistency of geographic data.
 Hence it is down to the user to provide input data that are as accurate and correct as possible.